Anxiety can show up in various parts of our lives. School is certainly one of those areas that can affect both children and their adults.

 Heading back to school can be disconcerting as a change to normalized routines that get established over summer.
 Separation anxiety, fear of the unknown, and worry about making friends can all be stressful concepts when going back to the classroom.
 These things are normal and we are not alone!

-How can we ease our children's anxiety (and possibly our own) about returning to learning?
+How can we ease our children's anxiety about returning to learning?
 Here are some resources we found:

 What's working for you?
 How do you plan to ease back into school?
 Let us know in the comments below.